 What is the SHSAT?

-The SHSAT (Specialized High School Admissions Test) is test used to determine admission into the Specialized High Schools in New York City.
+The SHSAT (Specialized High School Admissions Test) is a test used to determine admission into the Specialized High Schools in New York City.

 Who takes the SHSAT?